Primary hyperparathyroidism: Signs and symptoms

 Left ventricular hypertrophy may also be seen.

-Other signs include proximal muscle weakness, itching, and band keratopathy of the eyes.
+Other signs include proximal muscle weakness, itching (in rare cases due to hypercalcemia, and band keratopathy of the eyes.

 When subjected to formal research, symptoms of depression, pain, and gastric dysfunction seem to correlate with mild cases of hypercalcemia.

 Causes

 The most common cause of primary hyperparathyroidism is a sporadic, single parathyroid adenoma resulting from a clonal mutation (~97%).
 Less common are parathyroid hyperplasia (~2.5%), parathyroid carcinoma (malignant tumor), and adenomas in more than one gland (together ~0.5%).Primary hyperparathyroidism is also a feature of several familial endocrine disorders: Multiple endocrine neoplasia type 1 and type 2A (MEN type 1 and MEN type 2A), and familial hyperparathyroidism.